 As Ben and Lana had joined hands and faced Damien, fat snowflakes had fallen from the cloudy sky.
 The vows had included the word obey, which was somewhat unusual among their circle of friends.
 But everything else had been normal.
 Lana had placed her rose on the mantel behind Damien before she and Ben had exchanged rings.

 “Yes, Sir,” Lana said.

 ‘Sir’?
 Until tonight, Julia hadn’t met Damien.
-She knew he was a friend of the groom’s, and he was drop-dead, movie star handsome.
-The man had rakishly long, dark hair that curled at his nape, and he wore an indefinable air of command as easily as he filled out his charcoal grey suit.
+She knew he was a friend of the groom’s, and drop-dead, movie star handsome.
+The man had rakishly long, dark hair that curled at his nape, and he wore an indefinable air of command as easily as he filled out his charcoal-gray suit.
 But still, for her friend to call him ‘Sir’…?

 Lana cast her gaze at the floor and gracefully turned her back to her new husband.

 Ben undid the row of tiny buttons that held her gown closed.

 Ben drew the material from Lana’s shoulders and let the dress float to the floor.

 Lana, wearing stacked heels, a merry widow and stockings, stepped out of the dress, and another man scooped it up and laid it across a chair.

 Like Damien, this man was also ridiculously tall.
 That was where the resemblance ended.
 This man had a sun-kissed complexion that hinted at a Mediterranean background.
 His head was shaved.
 He wore black jeans and a black T-shirt that revealed a number of tattoos.
 A thick, knotted silver bracelet adorned his left wrist, and a silver stud pierced his right earlobe.
 He could have been a pirate in a former life.